xhz0809/Know-No/README.md

 ## Code Structure
  - `src/`: contains the scripts used for the experiments.
  - `data/`: contains the data used in the Know-No benchmark.
- - `results/`: contains the raw results obtained from selected LLMs.
+ - `results/`: contains the raw results obtained from selected LLMs. (will be released soon)

 ## Citation
 Please cite the following work if you want to refer to this work: